Adjacent to Hachikō Plaza is arguably one of the coolest intersections you will ever see in your life. Made famous in the West following...

 The Tokyo branch of this popular Osaka chain specialises in kushiage, which are deep-fried skewers of grilled meats, fish and...

-In the 1920s, a professor who lived near Shibuya Station kept Hachikō, a small akita dog, who came to the station every day to await the return of his master, Professor Ueno of Tokyo University.
-The good professor died while at work in 1925, but the dog continued to show up and wait at the station until his own death 10 years later.
-Hachikō’s faithfulness was not lost on the Japanese, who built a statue to honour his memory.
-The story is more interesting than the statue itself, but Hachikō is perhaps Tokyo’s most famous meeting spot.
-The proud pooch is usually surrounded by hip-looking Tokyoites with mobiles in hand, coordinating the festivities to follow.
+In the early 1920s, a professor who lived near Shibuya Station kept Hachikō, a small akita dog, who came to the station every day to await the return of his master.
+The professor died in 1925, but the dog continued to show up and wait at the station until his own death 10 years later.
+The story became legend and a small statue was erected here in the dog’s memory.
+Hachikō is perhaps Tokyo’s most famous meeting spot, usually swarming with trendy teens.